Localization

 <q2-loc>styleGuide.components.q2Loc.greetingExample</q2-loc>

-This will render the value of the provided key as text (e.g. "Hello there!")
+This will render the value of the provided key as text (e.g. "Hello there!").

-attribute , you can also dynamically set the substitutions property as an array of strings.
+In addition to passing a localization key to the value attribute , you can also dynamically set the substitutions property as an array of strings.

 translations: {